thavlik/quake-gameplay-dataset/README.md

     s3://quake-gameplay-dataset/320x240 \
     320x240
 ```

-The hosting costs for this project are negligible, but an inconsiderately written download script could easily change this.
-I kindly ask that you be courteous with redundant downloads, and cache locally where appropriate.
-If necessary, I will delist the .mp4 files from the bucket and only make the zip files available.

-**If your goal is to copy the entire bucket for the purpose of hosting a duplicate copy for others to use, by all means download the entire bucket.**

 ## How To Use
 There are several existing Python solutions for loading frames from a directory of videos. [decord](https://github.com/dmlc/decord) is currently the most promising, given its narrowly tailored focus of machine learning.
 Generally, the API entails pointing the loader at a directory containing video files: